VELEBIT

 Year: 2023

-Focus: how AI represents queer people and the resulting implications of these representations.
+This work explores how AI represents queer people and the resulting implications of these representations.

 Do You Think You Could Love a Computer?